Kingxukai/linux/Documentation/mm/split_page_table_lock.rst

 required is done by pagetable_pte_ctor() and pagetable_dtor(), which must be called on PTE table allocation / freeing.

-Make sure the architecture doesn't use slab allocator for page table
+Make sure the woke architecture doesn't use slab allocator for page table
 allocation: slab uses page->slab_cache for its pages.
 This field shares storage with page->ptl.